dbbaskette/textProc/gotchas.md

 6. **Test with different file sizes** to ensure proper memory allocation
 7. **Monitor HDFS connectivity** and file permissions
 8. **Use configurable properties** instead of hardcoded values
+9. **Monitor log volume** and adjust logging levels as needed
+10. **Use DEBUG level sparingly** to avoid hitting log limits in production

 ## Troubleshooting Checklist

 - [ ] Check JVM memory settings in startup logs
 - [ ] Verify HDFS connectivity and file permissions
 - [ ] Monitor memory usage in CF app metrics
+- [ ] Check log volume and adjust logging levels if needed
+- [ ] Monitor for log limit warnings in Cloud Foundry
 - [ ] Check for memory errors in application logs
 - [ ] Verify file processing status in logs
 - [ ] Test UI functionality and auto-refresh